rakus/extensible-maven-completion/README.md

 __IMPORTANT:__ Some test steps will fail, when profiles are defined in `$MAVEN_HOME/conf/settings.xml`.
 Also a XSLT processor is needed (see section [Prepare](#prepare)).

-The tests ran successful on

-* Fedora 31
-* Windows 7 with "Git Bash"
-* Ubuntu 16.04 (Travis CI)
-* Windows Server 2012 with "Git Bash" (Appveyor CI)

 ## Supporting Tools